 Becoming an authorized user on someone else’s account simply means that the credit card issuer has been contacted by the primary cardholder or account owner asking that you be added to their account.
 You usually receive a card with your name on it.

 It is the primary cardholder who has a contract with the credit card issuer, not an authorized user.
 The issuer will always look to the primary for payment and almost all changes to the account.

-To help your score, you want to be sure to only be added to an account that is in good standing – meaning that those first two factors of credit scoring are being handled responsibly by the primary cardholder.
-This is because the payment history and credit utilization (as well as the other lower impact scoring factors) will now become part of your credit file.
+It’s important to make sure you get added to an account that is in good standing – meaning that those first two factors of credit scoring are being handled responsibly by the primary cardholder.
+This is because their payment history and credit utilization (as well as the other lower impact scoring factors) will now become part of your credit file.
 So, your ideal candidate would have a card with a long, pristine payment history and a low balance in relation to their credit limit.

 If you find that the card is not being handled responsibly and is bringing your score down, you can generally ask the issuer to remove you from the account as an authorized user.
 Experian will automatically remove an authorized user account from their credit report if it turns negative.
 Other bureaus currently do not.
-So, if you are an authorized user, keep track of your TransUnion and Equifax credit reports on a more frequent basis just in case the account owner has a financial hiccup.
+So, if you are an authorized user, monitor your TransUnion and Equifax credit reports more frequently in case the account owner runs into financial issues.

 Who will benefit most from being an authorized user?